andrewlloyd0129/uvgdb/README.md

 - wire characters to games
 - in crud for games add carrierwave for photos.
 One feature pic, and other pics
 - Gamplat I finally finsihed the freaking gamplat.
 THe dropdown for platforms works but its ugly one day when my brain isnt fried from the mother freaking gamplat (and probably when prophet is here to help me) I will mess with an empty value and a typeable box to search through it
+- make a new crud for resubmissions.
+This is how any user can update existing things.  these will go to the admin dashboard for the admin to make the official live changes.
+- add enum for draft and published for all crud.  new entries by users default to draft and show up in the admin dashboard.
+Admins then approve them to published and they are pushed live

 *USERS*
 - User profile page